 Students using Advanced Placement (AP) credits to satisfy Chapman University admission requirements please note, not all medical schools and graduate healthcare programs accept AP credits to satisfy prerequisite requirements.
 All pre-medicine students should work closely with the pre-medicine advisor to select appropriate coursework.

 Bridge Program B.S. in Health Sciences to Doctor of Physical Therapy

-Health science students are given preferential consideration into Chapman University’s Doctor of Physical Therapy (DPT) program if they meet the early admission criteria and submit qualifying GRE scores to Chapman’s DPT program before the beginning of the senior year.
+Health science students are given preferential consideration into Chapman University’s Doctor of Physical Therapy (DPT) program if they meet the admission criteria and submit qualifying GRE scores to Chapman’s DPT program during the application cycle a year prior to program start.
 For specific criteria and deadlines, go to the Crean College of Health and Behavioral Sciences website